ZengHaohei/Infinite-Vessel/README.md

 This system is defined as a **"Physical-Level Algorithm."** It completely integrates sensors, logic judgment, and actuators within the mutual collisions of fluid molecules.
 By bypassing the expensive "signal conversion losses" prevalent in modern robotics, it achieves direct gain along the **Kinetic Energy - Pressure Energy - Kinetic Energy** transformation chain.

+### 3.4 Physical Augmentation Protocol Based on Asymmetric Tension Gradient

+**1. Core Physical Principle: Tension Rectification & Geometric Variable Torque**

+This protocol leverages the unidirectional tension of springs (or elastic fibers) through **Eccentric Cams** or **Non-linear Linkages** to convert body-weight displacement into dispatchable potential energy.
+The core breakthrough is achieving a **"Negative Resistance Effect"** via geometric positioning rather than increasing mechanical complexity.

+* **Energy Capture (Accumulation Phase):**
+A unidirectional ratchet or friction clutch converts linear displacement (e.g., landing impact) into spring tension.
+* **Geometric Rectification (Phase Transition):**
+By designing non-cylindrical cable paths, the lever arm length is dynamically altered.
+This provides high torque at the motion's starting point (high-load zone) and rapidly decays tension at the finish (inertia zone) to prevent mechanical overshoot.
+* **Positional Trigger (Logic Gate):**
+The **geometric limit positions** of the joint (e.g., the physical angle of full leg extension) act as a natural mechanical trigger.
+Upon reaching a critical angle, the energy-locking mechanism releases, projecting energy precisely across the timeline.

+**2. Why "Unidirectional Tension" Architecture?**

+* **Bio-Compatibility:** It mimics the antagonistic working mode of biological muscles (which can only contract, not push), achieving bidirectional dynamic balance through a "dual-spring + single-link" configuration.
+* **Extreme Low Cost:** The spring-and-cable combination is lighter and cheaper than pneumatic cylinders, possessing inherent **Strain Hardening** characteristics for natural feedback.

 ---

 ### 4. Quad-Cycle Energy Harvesting System